ask0ldd/ReactTableV2/README.md

 ## Step 2 - Using the Table Component

-Now that your tableModel is defined, it can be passed as a Prop with your Datas Object to our DatasTable Component :
+Now that your tableModel is defined, it can be passed as a Prop with your Datas Object to our Component :

 <img src="/public/4-component-2.png"/>